maiyajj/lazy_property/README.rst

-lazy_property - A package for making properties lazy
+property_lazy - A package for making properties lazy
 ====================================================

 `Properties <https://docs.python.org/3.4/library/functions.html#property>`_ are a very useful feature of Python, effectively allowing an attribute to masquerade as a method (with no arguments other than ``self``).
 However, sometimes we want to store the results of an expensive computation in an attribute.
 The straightforward way to do it would be something like the following: